Our camping experience at Whitewater Draw Wildlife Area in Arizona.

 Wifi/Cell: Our AT&T service was strong and uninterrupted.
 The T-Mobile hotspot received two bars of 4G – enough to stream Hulu and surf the web at the campsite at Whitewater Draw Wildlife Area.

 Grocery/Errands: We didn’t explore the town of McNeal.
 I’m not even sure there is a town to explore.
 We never saw a gas station, post office, or market.
 All of our errands were done in Bisbee – 20 miles away.

 Dog Friendly: The campsite is semi-dog friendly.
 Our pup is tormented by wildlife, and there is a lot of it here!
 She sat by the window watching rabbits and birds – whining in frustration.
 When we let her play outside, she scratched herself on the massive amount of tumbleweed.

-Scenery: The cranes are amazing.
+Scenery: The cranes are unique.
 They fly in organized “V” formations and gather in a nearby pond.
 Watching them at dusk was the highlight of our time here.
-On a negative note, the campsites are way too close to each other and are only separated by a vault toilet bathroom.
+On a negative note, the campsites at Whitewater Draw Wildlife Area are way too close to each other and are only separated by a vault toilet bathroom.

 Entertainment: We drove to Bisbee for an entertaining day of eating and window shopping.
-It’s an easy 20 mile drive.
-The cranes a Whitewater Preserve are definitely worth viewing, too!
+It’s an easy 20-mile drive.
+The cranes at Whitewater Draw Wildlife Area are worth viewing, too!

 Discover the Best Free Camping Across the USA